julienlargetpiet/Friendly_Cloud/README.md

 Modify the default `AES key` at line `16` of `main.go` (must be 32 of characters)

+This key is used to cipher the random temporary password.

 ## Username

 By default, all usernames are available appart from the `banned_usernames` at line `54`

 If you want to only allow certain usernames, in `only_usernames` at line `35`, set the boolean `only_usrs` to `true` at line `37`.

+## Is it very scalable ?

+No, because to much `UPDATE` SQL request.